-Her organization is based in Montgomery County, Md. where about 10 percent of adults age 50 or older is Muslim.
+Her organization is based in Montgomery County, Maryland where about 10 percent of adults age 50 or older are Muslim.
 She spoke recently with MemoryWell contributor Tobi Elkin about her work.
 The following is an excerpt of their conversation, edited for length and clarity.

 The majority of Muslim families don’t believe in nursing homes.
 But one of the tragedies is that it’s not always possible for adult children to take care of their parents.

 MemoryWell: Why did you start this organization?
 What needs did you see in the Muslim-American community that were not being addressed?